artsiomkorzun/1brc-walkthrough/Walkthrough.md

 We will be using `hyperfine --warmup 3 --runs 10` to measure the execution time.
 So let's begin.

 ### Disclaimer
-In a normal situation we would use a profiler to find out the bottlenecks in performance, and we would optimize the most critical ones.
+In a normal situation, we would use a profiler to find out performance bottlenecks, and we would optimize the most critical ones.
 But here we want to optimize everything.
 I already spent a lot of time chasing these bottlenecks and made a lot of mistakes.
-Here I want to highlight only the changes which were successful.
+Here I want to highlight only the successful changes.

 ### 00 - Baseline
-We begin wil a simple and short solution similar to the original one provided by the author of the challenge:
+We begin with a simple and short solution similar to the original one provided by the author of the challenge:
 ```java
 void solve(String[] args, Path file, PrintStream output) {
     Map<String, Aggregate> result = Files.lines(file)            // read line by line